scionproto-contrib/jpan/doc/Design.md

 Maybe have two ScionSocketAddresses, one with path, one without?
 ---> E.g. ScionSocketAddress (w/o path) and ScionPath (with path)?

+Decided: Some methods accept a Path as argument.
+By default, the PathProvider (an consequently the channel or socket) will use this path initially, but will replace is with a new path when it expires or brakes.
+The new path is chosen following the PathPolicy.
+To enforce using a specific path, the user can provide a PathPolicy that prefers a specific paths.

 Also: Have separate Channel implementation for "resolving"?
 E.g. normal channel does not resolve, but a "resolving channel" does?